jolomi212/filesystem/README.md

 # filesystem
 The main file is file.js
-That is where the commands are given thanks
+That is where the commands are given.
+Thanks